 Want to create a Plant Database to organize your plant collection?
-We’re here to take you from plain ole’ “plant collector” to “Plant WHISPERER ?✨” with a simple and easy Plant Database you can set up right inside your personal ClickUp Workspace.
+We’re here to take you from plain ole’ “plant collector” to “Plant WHISPERER ?✨” with a simple and easy Plant Database you can set up right inside your personal Use our ClickUp affiliate link!
+Workspace.

 We’ve got our plant names, soil preferences, water preferences and schedule, our humidity preferences – and so much more! – right inside an easy to create Plant Database.

 If you’re a plant-lover, you know how important – and sometimes hard! – it is to take great care of all of your plant babies.

 Some need certain watering schedules, some need different lighting, some need different fertilizers… as wonderful as it is to have plants inside your home and out, they can be quite needy!

 Thankfully, ClickUp can help make plant care so much easier.